|Pfc. Lester Raymond Buggs

 On August 18, 1944, a short wave message from Japan listed him as a POW.
 This was the first news his family had received about him since they had first received word that he was a prisoner of war.
 During his time at the camp, he suffered from beriberi.
 While he was there, the camp was hit by bombs from American planes.
 The American section of the camp was badly damaged, so they moved in with the British and Dutch POWs.

 One day, Lester said he felt a concussion.
 It was the concussion from the atomic bomb exploding over Nagasaki.
 He and the other men had no idea what they had just witnessed.
+Many thought that a major Japanese ammunition dump had been hit by American bombs.

 When the Japanese told the prisoners that they did not have to work, Lester knew that the war was over.
 One day, an American appeared at the gates of the camp who was a reporter from the Chicago Tribune and told the POWs that the war was over and Americans had landed on the island.

 Lester sent a telegram home to his parents.
 In it, he stated that he hoped that his brother, Melvin, was already home.
 Lester returned to the Philippines where he learned that his brother, Melvin, had died in the sinking of the Arisan Maru on October 24, 1944.
 After Lester was fattened up, he returned to the United States arriving in Seattle, Washington, on November 1, 1945, on the U.S.S.
 Marine Shark.
-He returned home to Janesville, and on December 11, 1945, he married Barbara Kettle in Dubuque, Iowa.
+He returned home to Janesville, and on December 11, 1945, and married Barbara Kettle in Dubuque, Iowa.
 He was discharged from the army on June 6, 1946.

 Lester R. Buggs worked for Great Lake Mills in Janesville and later moved to Madison, Wisconsin, and spent the rest of his life there.
 He passed away on April 27, 1983, and was buried at Forest Hill Cemetery in Madison, Wisconsin.